ocaml/ocaml.org/data/tutorials/ds_05_seq.md

   | (::) of 'a * 'a list
 ```
 and `Seq.t`, which is merely a type alias for `unit -> 'a Seq.node`.
 The whole
-point of this definition is `Seq.Cons` second argument's type, which is a
+point of this definition is `Seq.Cons` second component's type, which is a
 function returning a sequence while its `list` counterpart is a list.
 Let's
 compare the constructors of `list` and `Seq.node`:
 1. Empty lists and sequences are defined the same way, a constructor without any